gaspard/keoda/CONLANG/02_phonology.md

 Get inspiration from Brazilian and Hawaiian...

-All syllables are open (ending with a vowel or voiced consonant like ʒ, r or n, m, l).
+All syllables are open (ending with a vowel or voiced consonant like j, r, n, m and l).

 Basically you need to be able to siiiiiiiing a long ending on every vowel as this is heavily used to stress words and help avoid ambiguity.